ome/omero-documentation/omero/sysadmins/server-advanced-configuration.rst

 Modifying the application descriptors
 -------------------------------------

-When you run :omerocmd:`admin start` without any other arguments, it looks up the default **application descriptor** for your platform:
+When you run :program:`omero admin start` without any other arguments, it looks up the default **application descriptor** for your platform:

 ::